 Model Reduction – POD method

-POD stands for Proper Orthogonal Decomposition or as you may know in statistics : Principal components analysis.
-This method is a linear procedure that consists in creating a reduced basis for solutions build with orthogonal normal modes.
-Those modes, that are significant for most probable outcome, are choosen among others thanks to a first simulation (a posteriori method).
+POD stands for Proper Orthogonal Decomposition or as you may know in statistics by the name Principal components analysis.
+This method is a linear procedure that consists in creating a reduced basis for solutions built with orthogonal normal modes.
+Those modes, that are significant for most probable outcomes, are chosen among others thanks to a first simulation (a posteriori method).

 [V_POD, erreur_POD] = POD (Q, epsilon_POD)

 In the first part of this tutorial we got the temperature evolution on the whole slab over the time.
 A simple computation of the eigenvalues will give you the normal modes and the change of basis matrix V_POD.
 In order to light the model, we will keep only the significant modes defined by the epsilon_POD parameter.